nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_composition.md

 Fixed value of **system** from http://hl7.org/fhir/list-order vocabulary.

-By convention the order enries should appear is the default order subsections or entries are displayed by the native system at source.
+By convention, the order entries should appear is the default order subsections or entries are displayed by the native system at source.

 ### Composition.section.entry ###
 <table class='resource-attributes'>